The hypothesis of the “Robot Person”

 This article discusses law and robots, relying mainly on French and European examples.
 The comments made here must therefore be qualified or adapted according to the regulatory and cultural contexts of each country.
 However, it seems to us that the underlying trend described here is more or less the same in all the countries where AI and robotics are developing.
 It remains for non-French readers to confirm this hypothesis…

 The law barely keeps pace with digital technologies, “artificial intelligence” (AI) and robotics, but the development of clear legal frameworks remains a pressing task since, said succinctly, these technologies now rule our fate.
-On this legislative site, technology and “society” come across and our value systems deploy their scenarios.
+On this legislative side, technology and “society” come across and our value systems deploy their scenarios.
 The law is therefore also this advanced observation point, not so much of the techniques in themselves but of our desires and our beliefs about them.
 In this case, it indicates a new and powerful thrust of this old atavism: the conviction that humans can (or even be called upon to) create the individual from scratch.

 Responsibility